-The Company intends to declare and pay to holders of record on the dividend record date a special cash dividend of \$ prior to the closing of the Company's anticipated initial public offering.
+The Company intends to declare and pay to holders of record on the dividend record date a special cash dividend of \$170.0 million prior to the closing of the Company's anticipated initial public offering.
 Staff Accounting Bulletin Topic 1.B.3. requires that pro forma basic and diluted earnings per share be presented giving effect to the number of shares whose proceeds would be used to replace capital when dividends exceed current year earnings.
-The unaudited pro forma weighted average shares of common stock outstanding information gives effect to the deemed issuance of the number of shares that would be required to generate net proceeds sufficient to make the special cash dividend payment of \$ in the aggregate to the Company's existing stockholders (but only to the extent that the dividend, together with the dividends paid to the Company's stockholders in the last twelve months, exceeds the Company's earnings in the last twelve months).
-The number of incremental shares that would be required to be issued to pay the dividend is based on an estimated price of \$ per share, which is the midpoint of the range set forth on the cover of the prospectus for the initial public offering, after deducting the estimated underwriting discounts, resulting in net proceeds of \$ per share.
+The unaudited pro forma weighted average shares of common stock outstanding information gives effect to the deemed issuance of the number of shares that would be required to generate net proceeds sufficient to make the special cash dividend payment of \$170.0 million in the aggregate to the Company's existing stockholders (but only to the extent that the dividend, together with the dividends paid to the Company's stockholders in the last twelve months, exceeds the Company's earnings in the last twelve months).
+The number of incremental shares that would be required to be issued to pay the dividend is based on the offering price of \$16.00 per share, after deducting the estimated underwriting discounts, resulting in net proceeds of \$14.88 per share.
 In addition, the number of incremental shares to be added to the denominator should not exceed the total number of shares to be issued in the offering.